ItuT/VendingMachine/README.md

 DATA RESOURCES
 A file based datasource that can be updated via uploading a Json file with available products and coin denominations.

-PROBLEM Identified during the POC
+PROBLEMS Identified during the POC

+- not up to the latest tech standards, ioT, NFC, Mobile payments etc

 ## The second plan(smart Vending Machine)